COUNSELOR’S CONNECTION: October 2015

 * Here’s what’s happening on our campus regarding dress up themes.

-I will add samples of our daily announcements to the link off of this subpage as we get closer to the 21st.
-Our 5th grade student leaders will help me read them each day.
-The announcements will give you a sample of how we address these themes.
+I will post samples of our daily announcements to the link off of this subpage as we get closer to the 26th.
+The announcements will give examples of how we address these themes school-wide.

 - Drug awareness and safety posters placed around campus.